The Weight (The Sopranos): Synopsis

-Johnny is consumed with anger about Ralphie's joke about Ginny, leading him to savagely assault a member of Ralphie's crew who he happens to see laughing.
-When Tony confronts him, he blames his anger issues, but also says he loves his "Rubenesque" wife.
-On Tony's instructions, Ralphie phones Johnny to try to make peace, but he ends up apologizing; Johnny takes this as an admission of guilt and is further angered.
+Johnny is consumed with anger about Ralphie's joke about Ginny, leading him to savagely assault a member of Ralphie's crew whom he encounters at a bar.
+When Tony confronts him, he blames his temper, but also says he loves his "Rubenesque" wife.
+On Tony's instructions, Ralphie phones Johnny to try and make peace, but gives a half-hearted apology; Johnny takes this as an admission of guilt and is further angered.

-Johnny asks Carmine to allow a hit on Ralphie; he refuses.
-There are then two sit-downs.
+Johnny asks Carmine to permit a hit on Ralphie; he refuses.
+There are two sit-downs.
 Johnny walks out of the first because Ralphie is present.
-At the second, Ralphie is not present, but Johnny remains inflexible and insists on retaliation to protect his honor.
+At the second, Ralphie is not present, but Johnny remains inflexible and insists on retaliation to defend his wife's honor.
 Carmine turns him down again and tells him to "get the fuck over it."
 Johnny walks out again.

-Carmine hints to Tony that Johnny can be killed, and Silvio and Christopher arrange for it to be done in Boston, where Johnny is visiting his father.
+Carmine hints to Tony that Johnny can be killed, and Silvio and Christopher arrange for it to be done in Boston, where Johnny will be visiting his father.
 Simultaneously, Johnny arranges for Ralphie to be killed in Miami, where he is staying in a hotel.

-Johnny leaves home for Boston, but goes back to retrieve something.
+Johnny leaves New Jersey for Boston but returns home to retrieve a sweater.
 He finds Ginny with a stash of junk food and candy.
-She cries.
-He reminds her that he never asked her to lose weight, but he is deeply hurt that she has lied to him.
-He calls off the hit at the last moment, and tells Tony he will accept Ralphie's apology.
+Initially angry, he reminds her that he never asked her to lose weight but is deeply hurt that she has lied to him.
+He calls off the hit at the last moment and tells Tony he will accept Ralphie's apology.

-Meadow joins a law center representing underprivileged clients in the South Bronx.
+Meadow joins a legal aid organization representing underprivileged clients in the South Bronx.
 Tony is not pleased that she is drifting away from her plan to be a pediatrician.

 Carmela and Tony argue bitterly about their finances.
 She and Furio, who comes each morning to pick Tony up, are growing closer.
 He has bought a house and she goes to see it with A.J.
 At the housewarming party, Carmela and Furio dance together to sensual Italian music.

-Tony buys her some flowers and a little black dress from Saks Fifth Avenue.
+Tony buys Carmela some flowers and a little black dress from Saks Fifth Avenue.
 She puts it on.
 Greatly aroused, he takes her to bed.
-As he lies heavily on top of her, her eyes open and she imagines that she hears the music to which she and Furio danced.
+In the next room, Meadow starts to play the song Carmela and Furio danced to.
+Carmela yells for her to turn the song off and she complies.
+But as Tony lies heavily on top of her, Carmela's eyes open, and she imagines that she is still hearing the music to which she and Furio danced.